North Lindsey College

 Contact the University Centre on 01724 294 125 or email email@example.com

-UCNL programmes are validated by four degree-awarding bodies: University of Lincoln, University of Hull, Sheffield Hallam University and the University of Huddersfield; the awarding organisation, Pearson oversees BTEC Higher National courses.
-We have a range of Bachelor’s degrees, foundation degrees, initial teacher education, Higher Level and Degree Apprenticeships and Higher National Certificate and Diploma (HNC/D) programmes.
+At the UCNL we can offer you programmes that are validated by four degree-awarding bodies: University of Lincoln, University of Hull, Sheffield Hallam University and the University of Huddersfield; the awarding organisation, Pearson oversees BTEC Higher National courses.
+We can offer you range of Bachelor’s degrees, foundation degrees, initial teacher education, Higher Level and Degree Apprenticeships and Higher National Certificate and Diploma (HNC/D) programmes.
 The College is an approved Chartered Management Institute (CMI) Centre.

 The University Centre’s innovative Scholarship, Engagement and Employability (SEE) model assumes the viewpoint of a student entering college-based higher education.
 It has evolved based on observations of practice and successes of students and academic staff.
 SEE encourages students to insert an ‘aspirational lens’ and to look beyond the formal and explicit curriculum identifying opportunities to recursively craft and apply their skills and knowledge.
 Through subject based enhancement activities developed and supported by tutors, repeated engagement challenges students to take on a more active roles.